 University of Cincinnati Global Surgery Rotation

-Malawi is known as the warm heart of Africa
+Malawi has long been known as the "Warm Heart of Africa"

 - To enhance surgical care and capacity in Malawi by utilizing senior U.S. surgical residents and consultants to support the infrastructure in place at Mzuzu Central Hospital.

 - To provide shared learning experiences and unparalleled educational opportunities in an austere environment.

 - To inspire a transformative approach to global health.

 - Respect for colleagues and staff at all levels.

 - Advocacy for those who are dedicated to improving healthcare in Malawi.

 Dr. Emily Midura (4th year surgery resident) managing a sigmoid volvulus with a Malawian clinical officer in training.

 |Dr. Elizabeth Dale (Burns/Plastics attending) working on a lower extremity skin graft with Augustine Chilongo, Malawian surgical clinical officer.|

 |Dr. Ryan Earnest, trauma/critical care, leading ICU rounds with surgical clinical officers in training.|